 Jeffrey K. Liker.
 The Toyota Way: 14 Management Principles from the World's Greatest Manufacturer.
 New York: McGraw-Hill, 2004.

 Steven Covey.
-The Seven Habits of Highly Effective People.
+The 7 Habits of Highly Effective People.
 New York: Rosetta Books, 2009.

 Mike Rother.
 Toyota Kata: Managing People for Improvement, Adaptiveness, and Superior Results.
-New York: McGraw-Hill, 2010.
+New York: McGraw-Hill, 2010, p.
+45.

-Dan Rawsthorne and Doug Schimp.
-Exploring Scrum: The Fundamentals 2nd edition.
+Dan Rawsthorne and Doug Shimp.
+Exploring Scrum: The Fundamentals, 2nd ed.
 N. Charleston, SC: CreateSpace Independent Publishing Platform, 2011.